elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/adding_interaction.md

 item, increment our score, and spawn a new item.

 One way that we can start thinking about this is to figure out what we want to do when the character reaches the item.
-Let's add a function that returns a boolean value about whether or not the character has discovered the item.
+Let's add a `characterFoundItem` function below our `update` function that will return a boolean value about whether or not the character has discovered the item.
 We'll use the position of both the character and the item to see if they match, and then we'll return `True` if the character's position matches the item's position.

 ```elm
 characterFoundItem : Model -> Bool